 Grape Britannia – a success story

-At this point, it’s useful to remind ourselves of the success of the British wine industry.
+At this point, it’s helpful to remind ourselves of the success of the British wine industry.
 In turn, that demonstrates the scale and challenge of achieving carbon neutrality.

 According to WineGB, in 2019, the UK had 770 vineyards and 165 wineries.
 Between them, they have 3,500 hectares of vines in England and Wales.
 That area has snowballed – an increase of 150% in the last ten years and 400% over the previous 20 years.

 In 2019, 10.5 million bottles were made, with 72% sparkling wine and 28% still wines.
 98% of that sparkling wine uses the classic method to achieve world-class quality.

 Hence our home wine industry may be small, but it’s one of the world’s fastest-growing wine regions!
 Moreover, growth will continue, as many new vineyard planting is yet to come on stream, with three million vines planted last year alone.
 Indeed, WineGB forecasts production at 40 million bottles per year by 2040.

 By concentrating on sustainability now, more of this future growth will be along sustainable lines from the outset.

 Meanwhile, the two winemaking objectives highlighted above are those which are influenced by using glass wine bottles.
 As some studies show that these can account for up to 39% of a carbon footprint, it’s clear that addressing this can bring significant sustainability benefits.

 How can glass wine bottles become more sustainable?

 A previous article showed that glass wine bottles have many unique material advantages plus high consumer acceptance.
 However, it also recognised that glass has downsides too, particularly in weight, transport and manufacture.
 Recently, alternative containers made from other materials have emerged, some claiming greener credentials.
 However, while these may be appropriate in niche use-cases, they also have detrimental environmental impacts.